luckydrq/setinterval/README.md

 - setInterval(fn, period)

-fn should be a Promise, a generator function or a thunk.
+fn should be a Promise or async function or generator function or thunk.

 - clearInterval()